cedrus-opensource/pyxid/README.txt

 The response is a python dict with the following keys:

-    pressed: True if the key was pressed, False if it was released
+    port: Device port the response was from (typically 0)
     key: Response pad key pressed by the subject
-    port: Device port the response was from (typically 0)
+    pressed: True if the key was pressed, False if it was released
-    time: value of the Response Time timer when the key was hit/released
+    time: value of the Response Time timer when the key was pressed/released

 Sending a TTL pulse signal via the library can be done via the following methods: